stackitcloud/terraform-provider-stackit/docs/resources/server.md

 - `image_id` (String) The image ID to be used for an ephemeral disk on the server.
 - `keypair_name` (String) The name of the keypair used during server creation.
 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a resource container
+- `network_interfaces` (List of String) The IDs of network interfaces which should be attached to the server.
+Updating it will recreate the server. **Required when (re-)creating servers.
+Still marked as optional in the schema to not introduce breaking changes.
+There will be a migration path for this field soon.**
 - `region` (String) The resource region.
 If not defined, the provider region is used.
 - `user_data` (String) User data that is passed via cloud-init to the server.